 You and your students can honor those who died while defending their country.
-Take a look at the activities below along with the accompanying student handouts.
-Note that while these activities are designed for elementary and middle schoolers, teachers can adapt them for high schoolers as well.
+Take a look at the Memorial Day classroom activities below along with the accompanying student handouts.
+Most of these activities are geared toward elementary and middle school students but can be adapted for various grade levels.

 1. Design a Revolutionary War Memorial